xBuke/legali/docs/ARCHITECTURE.md

 ```
 Layer 1: Next.js Middleware
-  ├── Check if user is authenticated (Clerk)
+  ├── Check if user is authenticated (NextAuth.js)
   └── Redirect to sign-in if not

 Layer 2: API Route Guards